Asahi, Nagano

 Asahi (朝日村, Asahi-mura) is a village located in Nagano Prefecture, Japan.
 As of 1 April 2019, the village had an estimated population of 4,569 in 1533 households, and a population density of 63.4 persons per km².
 The total area of the village is 70.62 sqkm.

 Geography

 Nagawa is located in the centre of Nagano Prefecture within the Matsumoto Basin.
 Mount Hachimori (2446 meters) is the highest elevation in the village.
 The Shin-Shinano Frequency Converter Station is located in Asahi.

 Climate

-The village has a climate characterized by characterized by cool humid summers, and cold winters with heavy snowfall (Köppen climate classification Dfa).
-The average annual temperature in Asahi is 9.1 °C. The average annual rainfall is 1453 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 22.4 °C, and lowest in January, at around -3.1 °C.
+The village has a climate characterized by characterized by cool humid summers, and cold winters with heavy snowfall (Köppen climate classification Dfb).
+The average annual temperature in Asahi is 7.1 °C. The average annual rainfall is 2151 mm with July as the wettest month.
+The temperatures are highest on average in August, at around 20.1 °C, and lowest in January, at around −6.7 °C.